 Rely on the Power of Trust

-To move from struggle-based marketing to productive marketing, you have to be able to trust.
-Trust that if you choose two or three solid marketing strategies and employ them diligently, clients will result.
-If you keep changing your plan, or piling new activities on the plate, the result is more struggle.
+Trust that if you choose two or three solid marketing strategies and employ them with persistence and consistency, clients will follow.
+If you keep changing your plan, or piling new activities on the plate, the result will be more struggle.

 Smarter is Almost Always Easier